Charles Villiers Stanford: Recordings

-The Stanford Society
+Stanford Society

-The Charles Villiers Stanford Society was founded in 2007 by a small group of music enthusiasts and academics including John Covell and Professor Jeremy Dibble, Stanford biographer.
+The Charles Villiers Stanford Society was founded in 2007 by a small group of music enthusiasts and academics including John Covell and Stanford biographer, Jeremy Dibble.
 The society was formed to promote further interest and research into Stanford's works and life, and to support and encourage performances and recordings of some less well-known works by the composer.

 The society has supported a number of first performances and recordings of Stanford's works.
 These include a world premiere recording of Stanford's last opera The Travelling Companion Op.146, dating from 1916.